Estimated reading time: 9 minutes

 Risk management

-Risk management is the process of identifying, evaluating, controlling and reducing potential risks that can adversely affect an investment or transaction.
-Risk management involves understanding and analyzing potential risks, which ultimately leads to setting strategies to manage or minimize them.
-In trading, this means using risk management tools, such as stop loss, to limit the amount of potential losses.
+Risk management is the process of identifying, evaluating, controlling, and reducing potential risks that can adversely affect an investment or transaction.
+It involves understanding and analyzing these risks, which ultimately leads to setting strategies to manage or minimize them.
+In trading, this means employing risk management tools such as stop-loss orders to cap potential losses.

 Candlestick